General Core Course Requirements

 Law classes are typically worth three credits (and sometimes only two) whereas GRS courses are normally worth 4 credits.
-Taking one or more Law classes will necessitate that students make up the lacking credits in some fashion, typically through a two credit IR directed study.
+Taking one or more Law classes will necessitate that students make up the lacking credits in some fashion, typically through a two credit international relations directed study.
 Interested students should talk with the Graduate Programs Administrator about this.

 Law JD 796 Climate Change(s)